esalcedo94/express-mongo-starter/README.md

 ### Technologies

-- Used mongodb to to store data
+- Used mongodb to store data
 - Materialize for CSS of the page
 - Express
 - Mongoose